Ahmed-KHI/SRP/FINAL_VALIDATION.md

 ## 🚀 Ready for Launch!

-Your Smart Receipt Processor is **production-ready** and validated for GitHub upload.
+Smart Receipt Processor is **production-ready** and validated for GitHub upload.
 The system includes:

 1. **Complete AI Framework** - 25+ modules for intelligent receipt processing
 2. **Professional Web Interface** - Modern Bootstrap UI with REST API